z-er/spotify-dl-gui/README.md

 > [!CAUTION]
 > This app is best used with my own version of [spotify-dl](https://github.com/z-er/spotify-dl), which has been updated to include more functionality.
+> **I've been made aware the app is flagged by Windows Security- this is a false-positive, a result of using python packaging.
+You can see the code!**

 Current version: **v0.8** as of 22/09/2025